January 7, 2022

 Skill assessment can also be used to evaluate a person’s soft skills and determine if he or she can easily fit in and get along in the workplace.

-Gamified or game-based assessment is a type of assessment that uses various gamification elements to evaluate and gather specific information from candidates or employees, like their opinion on a certain topic or skill level.
-Basically, it transforms traditional tests into a game format, like memory games, true or false, and jumble words, to make the assessment more fun and contemporary.
+Gamified or game-based assessment is a type of assessment strategies that uses various gamification elements to evaluate and gather specific information from candidates or employees, like their opinion on a certain topic or skill level.
+Basically, it transforms traditional tests into a game format, like memory games, true or false, and jumble words, to make the formative assessment strategies more fun and contemporary.
 Quick and engaging, there’s no surprise how gamified assessment is rapidly gaining popularity from recruitment and L&D professionals across different industries.

 If this type of assessment has captured your interest, EdApp LMS has the perfect solution for you.
 Thanks to its intuitive authoring tool, this platform can help you put together a gamified assessment in just a few steps.
 All you need to do is choose from its 80+ game templates and author your questions and answers.
-To make it even more engaging, you can spice it up by adding weighted scores or timers – no technical or coding expertise is needed.
+To make assessing even more engaging, you can spice it up by adding weighted scores or timers – no technical or coding expertise is needed.

-Oral assessment, as its name implies, is a popular assessment type that evaluates employees or candidates orally.
+Oral assessment, as its name implies, is a popular formal assessment type that evaluates employees or candidates orally.
 For this method, the instructors invite their team for a face-to-face session or virtual meeting, question them directly, and assess them based on their verbal answers.
 Most of the time, this assessment is done casually, with no specific structured list of questions.
 The answers can be elaborative or straight to the point, all up to the employer or trainer’s requirements.

 The best part about this type of assessment is that oral responses can never be plagiarized or copied.
 Plus, it offers real-time, instant results.

 Ipsative assessment is the practice of retaking an assessment and comparing the results from the previous performance.
-This type of assessment helps learners identify their mistakes and areas where they still need to improve, motivating them to perform better on their next assessment.
+This type of formative evaluation helps learners identify their mistakes and areas where they still need to improve, motivating them to perform better on their next assessment.
 The ipsative assessment builds on the idea that learning is a process, and there’s still room for improvement for those who have achieved a lower mark on their first attempt.

 If you want to administer this type of assessment, you may want to consider checking EdApp’s Brain Boost.
 This feature enhances the spaced repetition strategy by using an adaptive, dynamic quiz that’s based upon the SM-2 learning algorithm.
 Essentially, Brain Boost will send assessment questions to your learners in order to determine what they recall from their training or classes, and also what they don’t.
 The algorithm will indicate whether or not a learner is having difficulty remembering some topics more than others.
 If so, they will be assessed more frequently on those topics than ones they are already comfortable with.